embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 This is a small taste of the features added to Embark 4, namely the ability to use a frontend build tool of choice.
 However, Embark 4 is jam-packed with additional new features, which we'll detail during the Embark 4 release.

-In the meantime, you can see that all that goodness doesn't come at too high a price it terms of breaking changes.
+In the meantime, all the Embark 4 goodness doesn't come at too high a price in terms of breaking changes.

 Hopefully, you'll have a blast upgrading to Embark 4 and if you ever have an issue, make sure to hit us on [Gitter](https://gitter.im/embark-framework/Lobby).